Boxing at the 2023 Pan American Games – Qualification

 The following is the qualification system and qualified athletes for the boxing at the 2023 Pan American Games competitions.

 Qualification system

 A total of 130 boxers will qualify to compete at the games (ten per event).
 The host nation (Chile) received automatic qualification spots.
 The remainder of the spots were awarded through various qualifying tournaments.
+However, the International Olympic Committee’s Paris Boxing Unit later decided the competition was an open registration event, meaning any NOC could enter a boxer into the event.

 Qualification timeline

 Qualification summary

 The following is a summary of qualified countries per event.